 Lake Blue Cypress

-Lake Blue Cypress is located on the Treasure Coast of Florida about 20 miles west of Vero Beach, covers 6,555 prime central Florida acres of land.
-Perfectly situated beneath Farm 13, the lake’s name comes from the lake’s cypress trees’ bluish glow, as the brilliant morning sun reflects off the lake’s surface.
+Lake Blue Cypress is located on the Treasure Coast of Florida, about 20 miles west of Vero Beach, and covers 6,555 prime central Florida acres of land.
+Ideally situated beneath Farm 13, the lake’s name derives from the bluish glow of its cypress trees, as the brilliant morning sun reflects off its surface.

-Lake Blue Cypress is reportedly the St. Johns River‘s headwater, which flows northward more than 300 miles to Jacksonville and the Atlantic Ocean.
+Lake Blue Cypress is reportedly the headwaters of the St. Johns River, which flows northward more than 300 miles to Jacksonville and the Atlantic Ocean.
 The St. Johns River Water Management District owns most of the 21-mile shoreline, surrounded by 29,000 acres of marshes, swamps, and cypress forests.
 The lake is about 7 miles long and 3 miles wide.

-The area is part of the District’s 150,000-acre reclamation project to reverse decades of pollution and restore marshes.
+The area is part of the District’s 150,000-acre reclamation project, which aims to reverse decades of pollution and restore the marshes.
 Lake Blue Cypress is one of the cleanest in the St. Johns District.
-The Indian River County’s Park on the lake’s west side provides two boat launches, a floating dock, parking, two covered pavilions, primitive camping, canoeing and hiking, and restrooms and showers.
+The Indian River County Park, situated on the west side of the lake, features two boat launches, a floating dock, parking, two covered pavilions, primitive camping, canoeing and hiking trails, and restrooms and showers.

 You’ll find plenty of these large, fish-eating members of the hawk and eagle family at this Lake.
-Osprey is frequently confused with the Bald Eagle due to its white head.
+Osprey is often mistaken for a Bald Eagle due to its white head.
 A full-sized adult has a body length of 23 inches with a wingspan of over 5 feet.

 Fishing the Lake

 The lake’s average depth is only 8 to 9 feet, allowing a good deal of water vegetation to grow.
 Though not ideal for swimmers, these aquatic conditions create terrific opportunities for bass anglers.
 As anglers will gladly tell you, Lake Blue Cypress is a fisherman’s paradise similar to Lake Oconee.
-Some of the cleanest water in Florida makes the perfect home for bluegill, catfish, chain pickerel, crappie, largemouth bass, shell crackers, and warmouth.
+Some of the cleanest water in Florida makes the perfect habitat for bluegill, catfish, chain pickerel, crappie, largemouth bass, shellcrackers, and warmouth.

 Best known as one of Florida’s premier destinations for bass, the giant largemouth on record at the lake weighed an impressive 18 pounds, 2 ounces.
 It makes sense, as the lake’s shallow depths create prime conditions for lily pads, sawgrass, and submerged logs to weave among the cypress roots, the perfect homes for all the lake’s fish.
-The FWC did a restocking of the lake in 2008.
+The FWC restocked the lake in 2008.
 To watch the video, please click here!

 Top Lake Blue Cypress Captains